Log analysis on android

 For logs on native (Android) and Unity (Android), please refer to the following instructions.

 Logs can be obtained through Android Studio or adb logcat.
-It is recommended to use adb logcat to obtain complete logs.
+Using adb logcat is recommended to obtain complete logs.

-When using it, you may need to enable the developer mode on the Android device, enable USB debugging or wireless debugging, connect the USB cable or pair and connect via WLAN.
+During use, you may need to enable developer mode on the Android device, turn on USB debugging or wireless debugging, and connect via USB cable or pair and connect via WLAN.
 Please refer to Android Debug Bridge (Chinese English).

 The following is an example of pairing and connecting via WLAN and using adb logcat.

-After connecting adb, first use adb logcat -c to clear the previous logs, then run adb logcat > log.txt to output the logs to log.txt.
-At this time, run the program until an error occurs, and then use Ctrl + C to end the log output.
+After connecting adb, first use adb logcat -c to clear previous logs, then run adb logcat > log.txt to output logs to log.txt.
+Run the program until an error occurs, then use Ctrl + C to stop log output.

 The following is an example of a log file.

-The following tags are particularly important for debugging.
+The following tags require special attention during debugging.

 EasyAR